 Another old photo.
 This time we have Seabrook looking East towards Sandgate.

-Still in Seabrook, you are looking at The Canal, which I imagine is the Hythe Canal.
-The Royal Military Canal starts somewhere in Seabrook and runs down to Pett Level in East Sussex.
+The Royal Military Canal, which I believe starts somewhere in Seabrook, so near here, and runs down to Pett Level in East Sussex.

 The swans on this portion of it certain added to the ambience didn't it?